 Arguably, Lake Tana is the source of the Blue Nile.
-It is an immense lake in the centre, dotted with islands that are steeped in Judaism and Orthodox Christian history.
+It is an immense lake in the center, dotted with islands that are steeped in Judaism and Orthodox Christian history.
 Many claim that it was on one of the churches on the lake where the Ark of the Covenant was kept for hundreds of years before being moved to Axum when the St Mary chapel was constructed.

 Something went wrong!
 Try Again.